 The Judge’s Chambers

-Yankee Stadium is known for the Bleacher Creatures — a group of diehard fans who occupy the right-field bleachers in Section 203.
-The stadium is also now known for The Judge’s Chambers — an 18-seat section spanning three rows in right field that looks like a faux courtroom.
+Yankee Stadium is known for the Bleacher Creatures – a group of diehard fans who occupy the right-field bleachers in Section 203.
+The stadium is now also known for The Judge’s Chambers, an 18-seat section spanning three rows in right field that looks like a faux courtroom.
 Fans, who are chosen at random to sit there, are equipped with wigs, foam gavels and judicial robes.
 All rise!

-Hit home run in first MLB at-bat
+Hit a home run in his first MLB at-bat